 Taking a break is essential when it comes to keeping productivity.
 Taking regular breaks helps to relax, reduces the risk of cardiovascular diseases, and improves the general well-being of employees.

 On the other hand, though, the culture of overworking can dominate the natural need to stop working.
-To avoid multiple traps, the company needs to follow rules listed above.
+To avoid multiple traps, the company needs to follow the rules listed above.
 Time tracking tools deliver a great and convenient way to reduce the tensions that usually come when the employee takes a break.

 If you wish to share some remarks and thoughts on the matter, don’t hesitate to contact us now!